sivsouvam/resume-honest/README.md

 # ResumeHonest: AI Resume Tailor That Won't Lie For You

-A Claude skill that tailors resumes to specific job descriptions using deep research, experience discovery, confidence-scored matching, and ATS-safe formatting — while enforcing strict truthfulness guardrails so nothing gets fabricated.
+A Claude skill that tailors resumes to specific job descriptions using deep research, experience discovery, confidence-scored matching, and ATS-safe formatting, while enforcing strict truthfulness guardrails so nothing gets fabricated.

-> **Your shot at a job should come down to what you've actually done — not how good you are at writing resumes.** This skill closes that gap without making things up.
+> **Your shot at a job should come down to what you've actually done, not how good you are at writing resumes.** This skill closes that gap without making things up.

 ---